-UCLA’s Southeast Asian (SEA) Admit Weekend is an award-winning program held for prospective Southeast Asian admitted students in collaboration by Southeast Asian Student Organizations at UCLA, including the Vietnamese Student Union, United Khmer Students, Thai Smakom, Laotian American Organization, and the Association of Hmong Students.
+UCLA’s Southeast Asian (SEA) Admit Weekend is an award-winning program held for prospective Southeast Asian admitted students in collaboration by the Southeast Asian Coalition at UCLA, including the Vietnamese Student Union, United Khmer Students, Thai Student Association, Burmese Student Association, Asian Pacific Coalition, the Association of Hmong Students, and Southeast Asian Campus Learning Education and Retention.
 Southeast Asians, specifically Burmese, Cambodian, Hmong, Laotian, Mien, Thai and Vietnamese, are historically underrepresented at UCLA and other colleges and universities.
 This is mainly due to our immigration history, with the majority of Southeast Asians arriving in the 1970s and afterwards.
 Because of this, many Southeast Asians who attend college or universities are first generation students and often affected by their refugee experiences.
 In order to ensure that our voices are heard, and our struggles and experiences shared, we want to increase the amount of SEA students at UCLA by hosting this special Southeast Asian Admit Weekend.
-Already in its 9th annual year, SEA Admit Weekend seeks to promote higher education, increase community consciousness, and provide a safe and supportive Southeast Asian community on campus, while introducing Southeast Asian admits to the vast variety of opportunities and resources available to them at UCLA.
+Already in its 10th annual year, SEA Admit Weekend seeks to promote higher education, increase community consciousness, and provide a safe and supportive Southeast Asian community on campus, while introducing Southeast Asian admits to the vast variety of opportunities and resources available to them at UCLA.

 UCLA’s Southeast Asian (SEA) Admit Weekend hopes to inspire future generations of Southeast Asian admitted students to become empowered, learn about the rich history and culture relevant to their identity, be aware of the resources available to them at UCLA, and find a safe and supportive community.
 Our goal is to foster a cohesive and educated environment to better ourselves, our families, and our community.
 We hope you will find the weekend to be a comfortable and educational experience as you develop yourself and hopefully become an ally of our mission!